grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 1. Convert the Cortex configuration in your `values.yaml` file.

    a.
-Extract the Cortex configuration, writing the output the `cortex.yaml` file:
+Extract the Cortex configuration and write the output to the `cortex.yaml` file:

    ```bash
    yq -Y '.config' <VALUES YAML FILE> > cortex.yaml